zappala/kitchen-eleventy/README.md

   * `_includes/layouts/home.njk`: the home page template (wrapped into `base.njk`)
   * `_includes/layouts/post.njk`: the blog post template (wrapped into `base.njk`)
 * `_includes/postlist.njk` is a Nunjucks include and is a reusable component used to display a list of all the posts. `index.njk` has an example of how to use it.
+*
+### TODO

+* entire menu clickable
+* better style for mobile menu
+* text size for h1 when screen is narrower -- or different alignment with logo
+* about page
+* nicer archive page?
+* deploy to my own server or to netlify
+* want auto build when pushing to github -- use jenkins or some other tools?